 Fleas certainly are a problem for dogs and also their owners alike.
 These tiny pests will survive on the body of your respective dog, sucking the animal’s blood and laying eggs.
 The bites and presence of fleas can cause the dog to itch and if the dog happens to be allergic to fleas (the allergy is technically to the insect’s’ saliva) it may experience extreme itching, loss of fur in some locations, inflammation, and problems.
 No matter whether the dog has an allergy to flea’s saliva, infestations must be dealt with or they will go on and on and of course the fleas will also infest your own home, other pets, and could even live on humans.
 In short; you’ll be able to be directly and adversely affected by an out of hand flea infestation.

 If you suspect your dog has fleas because it’s been scratching a little more than usual, there are ways to check for their presence.
 Fleas are very small (no less than an eighth of an inch long), but visible to the naked eye, and brownish in color.
 Basically because they prefer dark places they will try to hide under the dog’s fur, under the collar, or on the underbelly.
-Their fecal (a fancy word for poop)material can also be seen on the dog’s coat and appears like multiple black flecks or specks – almost like pepper.
+Their fecal matter also know as fleas dirt.
+This material can also be seen on the dog’s coat and appears like multiple black flecks or specks – almost like pepper.
 If fleas or their droppings are discovered it’s time to treat your dog to get rid of them.

 Treating Your Dog for Fleas: